calumgrant/logical/docs/worklist.md

 - Use square brackets for special annotations, such as: `[in]`, `[out]`
 - Syntax highlighter

-- Optimization: Avoid redundant writes.

-- Bug `number X has square Y if number X and Y = X*X.` is not really recursive.

-- Problem is rules attached to multiple predicates.
-How does the analysis work there???

-- Unit tests for tables.
 - Help option: `-h`
 - `logical:option "no-joinreorder"`.
 - Have a better find syntax.